mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-09-05-docker-machine.md

 > Be advised that this will trigger a Docker daemon restart which will stop running containers.
 >
 > Stored Azure credentials expired.
 Please reauthenticate.
-> Error checking TLS connection: Error creating Azure client: Error deleting stale token file: remove ...\xxx.json: The process cannot access the file because it is being used by another process.
 {: .terminal}

 You can regenerate the certificates as instructed but if you are accessing the machine from multiple computers, then the certificates need to be transferred again to any other clients on other computers.